rwxblastwave/Fibonacci-Demo-Pythonista-Spiral-Visualizer/README.md

 ## 💡 Future Directions

-- Animated spiral growth visualization
+- Optional overlay toggles for grid lines and labels
-- Tap-to-zoom and pan gestures
+- Palette editor for custom color presets
-- Color palette presets inspired by natural patterns
+- Animated walkthrough showing how the tiling is constructed
-- Export resolution scaling for print media
+- Share sheet shortcuts for social media exports

 ---